klusta-team/spikedetekt/README.md

 3) Parameters to adjust
 ----------------------------
 The parameter file (with a name something like myexperiment.params) contains further information about how to detect spikes.
-The following parameters, specifying the probe file name, the raw data files, number of recording channels and sample rate, are compulsary:
+The following parameters, specifying the probe file name, the raw data files, number of recording channels and sample rate, are compulsory:

     RAW_DATA_FILES = ['file1.dat', 'file2.dat','file3.dat']
     SAMPLERATE = 20000 # in Hertz